To Catch Fraud, Real-Time, Analytics-Based Detection is Key

 More and more organizations are looking to leverage real-time data analytics to avoid a reactive approach by catching fraud after Fight it in it has occurred.
 Syncsort’s suite of Big Data solutions provides the tools you need for real-time, analytics-based fraud detection and mitigation.

-Solutions like DMX-h allow you to access and integrate data from mainframes – the systems where the bulk of transaction information is stored in fraud-prone industries like finance – into analytics platforms like Hadoop, which can detect anomalies instantaneously.
+Solutions like Connect for Big Data allow you to access and integrate data from mainframes – the systems where the bulk of transaction information is stored in fraud-prone industries like finance – into analytics platforms like Hadoop, which can detect anomalies instantaneously.